rodriolivares/rodriolivares/README.md

 - 🌱 I’m always using **React Js**

-- 👨‍💻 Some of my projects are available at [https://rodri-olivares.vercel.app/](https://rodri-olivares.vercel.app/)
+- 👨‍💻 Some of my projects are available at [https://rodriolivares.vercel.app/](https://rodriolivares.vercel.app/)

-- 💬 Ask me about **React Js, Next, Tailwind**
+- 💬 Ask me about **React Js, Next, CSS**

 - 📫 How to reach me **riolivares.dev@gmail.com**